 Descriptions of the most common treatment options for bone cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type, stage, and grade of cancer; possible side effects; and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 For a low-grade tumor, the primary treatment is surgery.
 The goal of surgery is to remove the tumor and a margin of healthy bone or tissue around the tumor to make sure all of the cancer cells are gone.

 For a high-grade tumor, doctors often use a combination of treatments.
 These include surgery, chemotherapy, and radiation therapy.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgical oncologists and orthopedic oncologists are doctors who specialize in treating bone cancer using surgery.
 Surgery for bone cancer often involves a wide excision of the tumor.
 A wide excision means that the tumor is removed, along with a margin of healthy tissue around it in all directions.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 If the tumor is in an arm or leg, techniques to keep the arm or leg intact are used whenever possible.
 However, amputation, which is the removal of the arm or leg with the tumor, is sometimes necessary, depending on the tumor’s size and/or location.